Alfred Fagon Award

 We recognize a writer who has made an impact on the British theatre industry.
 The first annual award was presented in November 2014 to Mustapha Matura.

 More writers, more recognition.
 An online vote for the top three favourite plays produced during September 2014 and August 2015.
-The first annual awards will be presented in November 2015.
+The first annual awards was presented in November 2015.
+The Audience Award ran for three years (2015-2017).

-The Alfred Fagon Series raises funds to support The Alfred Fagon Awards.
+The Alfred Fagon Series raised funds to support The Alfred Fagon Awards.

 An annual photo-shoot with past winning writers, established and emerging playwrights and the great and the good of the Black British theatre industry.